mieszko4/react-native-zoom-us/README.md

 This is a minimum bridge of https://github.com/zoom/zoom-sdk-android and https://github.com/zoom/zoom-sdk-ios

-Tested on XCode 9.4.1 and node 8.11.3.
+Tested on XCode 9.4.1 and node 10.14.1.

 Pull requests are welcome.

 ## Getting started

-`$ npm install react-native-zoom-us --save`
+`$ npm install react-native-zoom-us`

 ### Mostly automatic installation